 Sclerotinia sclerotiorum overwinters as sclerotia in the soil for many years.
-Under ideal conditions, extended periods of cool temperatures (50-70ºF) and moisture, sclerotia within 2 cm of the soil surface germinate to form sexual fruiting structures called apothecia.
+Under ideal conditions, extended periods of cool temperatures (50-70ºF), and moisture, sclerotia within 2 cm of the soil surface germinate to form sexual fruiting structures called apothecia.
 Apothecia release ascospores, the infection unit of this fungus.
 The ascospores are disseminated by the wind and germinate when they land on an ideal host in a conducive environment.
 Disease development by S. sclerotiorum is optimal during cool (less than 80ºF) and wet/humid weather.

 Type of sample needed for confirmation/diagnosis

-The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
+The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if your plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
-Contact information for each states diagnostic laboratory for U.S. residents.
-If your sample is from outside of Iowa please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us
+Contact information for each state's diagnostic laboratory for U.S. residents.
+If your sample is from outside of Iowa, please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us.

 Plant health maintenance

-Maintaining good airflow throughout the plant canopy can help prevent an environment conducive for development of disease caused by S. sclerotiorum.
+Maintaining good airflow throughout the plant canopy can help prevent an environment conducive to developing disease caused by S. sclerotiorum.
 This can be achieved by sufficient row spacing and pruning (when applicable).
 Additionally, consideration towards watering practices, if any, can help prevent disease development.
 When flowers on plants are senescing (natural aging) before fruit formation, plants should be watered before noon during the growing season, which allows plants to dry before nightfall and prevents extended periods of wetness on tissues that are easiest to colonize by ascospores.

 Scouting for disease

 Scouting for this disease in a backyard garden or the field can be as simple as examining plants exhibiting blighting symptoms for discolored lesions or areas near the crown or the collar of the plant.
-Additionally, white, cottony mycelial growth and /orsclerotia are maybe present on or around the lesion.
+Additionally, white, cottony mycelial growth and /or sclerotia are maybe present on or around the lesion.

-Since sclerotia can survive in the soil for years, removal of infected plant debris can help prevent the future prevalence of the disease by removing or reducing the inoculum source.
+Since sclerotia can survive in the soil for years, the removal of infected plant debris can help prevent the future prevalence of the disease by removing or reducing the inoculum source.
 If plant debris cannot be removed, incorporation of plant debris into the soil at depths greater than 3 cm (1-1.2 inches) can also help, as sclerotia do not produce apothecia at depths greater than 2 cm.

-For full information on white mold management in soybean visit White Mold - Crop Protection Network
+For full information on white mold management in soybean visit White Mold - Crop Protection Network.